MJacred/Godot-Mixing-Desk/readme.md

 SeqContainers play the audio nodes in order, from top to bottom, and over again.
 Overlays must be equal length or shorter than the corresponding core tracks.

 Use a ConcatContainer for a group of short tracks, particularly percussion, that you wish to play in random order over the top of the song.
 These tracks will be chosen randomly and each will immediately follow the previous.
-Good for randomising drums by the measure, or whichever length samples you choose to throw in.
+Good for randomizing drums by the measure, or whichever length samples you choose to throw in.

 Rollovers are semi-transitions within a loop.
 Think of a crash roll, or snare rush, or any build-up/wind-down clip that may "roll over" from near the end of your clip, to after the start of the next loop.
 Place a RolloverContainer and add 1 or more rollover clips beneath it, and edit the `crossover beat` with the beat number of the clip that should line up with the first beat after looping.
 If the clip is 9 beats long, and the apex of its climb, or timing of its impact, is on beat 5 - the number is 5.
 Remember, count from 0, otherwise it will be thrown off.